salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

 <img src="http://www.ub.edu/molevol/CG-MGG/rec.png" width="900">
 </p>

-> **Fig. 3.** Recombination events estimated in the evolutionary history of Sarbecoviruses.
+> **Fig. 3.** Recombination events estimated in the evolutionary history of sarbecoviruses.
 Modified from [Temmam et al. (2022)](https://www.nature.com/articles/s41586-022-04532-4).

 </br>

-To illustrate the different evolutionary history of some viral genome regions, you will conduct a ML phylogenetic analysis of the nucleotide sequences of two recombination fragments: the fragment that encodes, among others, the RNA-dependent RNA polymerase (RdRp) and the Helicase of the virus (fragment 7 in Fig. 3), and the fragment that encodes most of the S-gene, including the Receptor Binding Domain, RBD (fragment 11 in Fig.3), of representative human, bat, and pangolin Sarbecoviruses.
+To illustrate the different evolutionary history of some viral genome regions, you will conduct a ML phylogenetic analysis of the nucleotide sequences of two recombination fragments: the fragment that encodes, among others, the RNA-dependent RNA polymerase (RdRp) and the Helicase of the virus (fragment 7 in Fig. 3), and the fragment that encodes most of the S-gene, including the Receptor Binding Domain, RBD (fragment 11 in Fig.3), of representative human, bat, and pangolin sarbecoviruses.
 These two fragments encode proteins with very different functions, which is clearly reflected in their contrasting evolutionary rates.

 ### Workflow:

-1. First, you have to trim down Sarbecoviruses genomic sequences to the recombination fragment neighborhood using a `Python` script:
+1. First, you have to trim down sarbecoviruses genomic sequences to the recombination fragment neighborhood using a `Python` script:

    ```bash
    # Fragment 7: